CURENT/andes/docs/source/cases.rst

 For the ``outputs`` section, the order can be arbitrary, but it is recommended to follow the input order as much as possible for maintainability.
-In particular, the right-hand-side of the outputs can be either an input variable name or an anonymous expression that processes the input parameters.
+In particular, the right-hand-side of the outputs can be either an input parameter name or an anonymous expression that processes the input parameters.
 For the example of GENCLS, since ANDES internally uses the parameter of ``M = 2H``, the input ``H`` needs to be multiplied by 2.